jkboyce/jugglinglab/README.md

 ## Contributors

 Juggling Lab has been in development since 1997 -- the earliest days of the Java language.
+(Some of the code is even older; the siteswap pattern generator is a port of C code written in 1991.)
+Juggling Lab started as an applet that ran in browsers, then migrated to Swing with the release of Java 1.2.
+As applet support gradually died out, Juggling Lab morphed into the desktop application it is today.

-Over that time it has seen contributions from many people, including:
+Over that long span of time the project has seen contributions from many people, including:

 - Jack Boyce – Most Juggling Lab code, project administration
-- Brian Campbell – bookmarklet
+- Brian Campbell – Bookmarklet
 - Vincent Bruel – Suggestions for improved bouncing support (hyperlift/hyperforce patterns), ball-bounce audio sample
 - Jason Haslam – Ring prop, bitmapped-image prop, improved ball graphic, visual editor enhancements, internationalization of user interface including Spanish and Portuguese translations, and many bug fixes
 - Steve Healy (JAG) – Many invaluable design suggestions and bug reports, especially of siteswap notation component